THE INERRANCY ISSUE

 Matthew 1:25… until she brought forth her firstborn son

-The doctrine of “Transcendental Inerrancy” accepts all three as correct, because they are equivalent texts, but the doctrine of “Full Inerrancy” is forced to choose only one text as the correct one.
+Our doctrine of “Transcendental Inerrancy” accepts all three as correct, because they are equivalent texts, but the doctrine of “Full Inerrancy” is forced to choose only one text as the correct one and declare the other two as false, well good luck with that.

 Some wonder with so many variants available how are the Bible texts chosen?
 Well some use the majority rule, which means the text reading that is most common is the right one.
 However other scholars argue that the more ancient texts should be taken as the more accurate ones.

 I am not too worried about the few changes made to the New Testament because new archeological discoveries are shedding light on what the actual texts of the New Testament were.
 Not only that but also those new discoveries are allowing us to discover phrases and words that belong in a different century.
 Ancient texts using words that belong to a different century will be more easily detected as fraudulent.
-If a book claimed to be from the 18th century had the word nuclear on it, we would immediately detect it as a fraud, for such a word did not exist back then.
-A text called the Corpus Areopagiticum which was allegedly written by Dionysius the Areopagite a disciple of Paul the Apostle, for 500 years had some influence in Christian thought, until it was realized that it was a forgery written in the 5th century.
+If a book claimed to be from the 18th century had the word nuclear on it, we would immediately detect it as a fraud, for such a word did not exist until 1912.
+A text called the Corpus Areopagiticum which was allegedly written by Dionysius the Areopagite a disciple of Paul the Apostle, for 500 years it had some influence in Christian thought, until it was realized that it was a forgery written in the 5th century.
+Imagine that, it took 500 years before it was proven that it was a fake book.

 The problem is not really an inerrant or not New Testament, but errant human beings.
 We human beings are the problem.
 The problem is not different texts or bibles; some denominations will only preach and teach from the KJV yet they still differ in their doctrines from others who also only use the KJV.
 So since we all have the same text shouldn’t we all have the same doctrines?
 Despite having the same Bible with the same words, denominations still disagree on their meaning.
 A false teacher can preach error from the KJV just as well as from any other version.
 Peter mentioned that even while he was still alive some false prophets twisted the recent words of the Apostle Paul to their own destruction.
 We all have basically the same version of the Bible, yet Christianity has about 3,000 different sects each claiming to have the truth.